limbz-sami/TV_data_analysis/README.md

 # Television Data Analysis
 Television viewership data was evaluated to measure audience engagement.
-Audience reponse to certain network, series, or certain time-block is a valuable information as it could be used by media or advertisers to showcase ad.
+Audience response to certain network, series, or certain time-block is a valuable information as it could be used by media or advertisers to showcase ad.
 This project first builds a metrics that infer how "engaged" the audiences are.
-The metrics is then used to compare performance of different network, boardcast type, and time-block.
+The metrics was then used to compare performance of different network, boardcast type, and time-block.

 ## Objectives
 1) Develop viewer's engagement index based on Average Percent Viewership (APV).